 - 1. Open a web browser and go to downloads.f5.com. - 2.
 Click Find a Download. - 3.
 In the BIG-IP F5 Product Family section, click iApp Templates. - 4.
 On the Product Version and Container page, click iApp-Templates. - 5.
 Accept the EULA, and then download the iapps zip file to a location accessible from your BIG-IP system. - 6.
-Extract (unzip) the f5.citrix\vdi.v<latest version>.tmpl file.
-For this release, the latest (v2.4.0) is in the root directory. - 7.
+Extract (unzip) the f5.citrix vdi.v<latest version>.tmpl file. - 7.
 Log on to the BIG-IP system web-based Configuration utility. - 8.
 On the Main tab, expand iApp, and then click Templates. - 9.
 Click the Import button on the right side of the screen. - 10.
 Click a check in the Overwrite Existing Templates box. - 11.
 Click the Browse button, and then browse to the location you saved the iApp file. - 12.
 Click the Upload button.
 The iApp is now available for use.